Eberload/TwinPixels/README.md

 ![alt text](https://github.com/Eberload/TwinPixels/blob/main/Screenshots/1.0.0.png)

 TwinPixels is an application for viewing and comparing images side by side.
 It allows you to load pairs of images from entire folders or select files manually, features zoom and synchronized movement functions, as well as exporting the comparative view.
+You can add multiple image pairs and save them ready for presentations with its full-screen mode.
 It is ideal for photographers, designers, historians, researchers, or anyone who needs to analyze images.

 # EXECUTION
 - Download the executable file “TwinPixels.exe” from the link provided by the developer.